adon-cloudcannon/landing-page-test/src/collections/posts/partner-site-of-the-month-van-dillen-antieke-bouwmaterialen-by-fulldev.md

 ## Custom design for custom materials

 The nature of Van Dillen’s refurnished materials means that every order is unique.
 And because customers commonly purchase these unique materials for their own homes, personal inspections are still the best way to decide which bricks, tiles, or fittings are most suitable.
-Rather than functioning as a ‘click and ship’ ecommerce site with online payments, then, Van Dillen’s new website needed to do two main things: showcase the products effectively, and direct customers to a contact form to enable them to inspect the goods in person.
+Rather than functioning as a ‘click and ship’ ecommerce site with online payments, then, Van Dillen’s new website needed to do two main things: showcase the look and feel of their products effectively, and direct customers to a contact form, enabling them to arrange to inspect the goods in person.
 To help direct visitors to the contact form, and maximize the results of the new website, Fulldev focussed on delivering an effective custom design.

-\[Image of Fulldev Design system here\]

-It was important that the website reflect Van Dillen’s atmospheric construction materials.
-Fulldev achieved this by creating a custom design system for their new website.
-This sleek design system features 3 classes for font size, 5 classes for spacing, and predefined color rules.
-Options were also added for card and section layouts, and the design was built to be responsive to all devices, ensuring a quality experience for all users.
+It was important that the website reflect Van Dillen’s authentic construction materials.
+Fulldev achieved this by showcasing high-resolution assets depicting Van Dillen's materials, combined with a restrained, natural color palette.
+The site design was built to be responsive to all devices, ensuring a quality experience for all users.

 > Van Dillen loved the new website’s style and premium look.
-The consistent design system makes the website look very professional.

 *— Sil Veltman, Full Stack Developer, Fulldev​​​​*